University of South Carolina, Arnold School of Public Health, HSPM J712 Revised Sept. 27, 2011, 11pm.

 4. Prenatal care

-For the one you pick, tell me whether doing it for everybody (of the appropiate age and gender) reduces or increases total spending on health care.
+Pick one.
+For that one, tell me whether doing it for everybody (of the relevant age and gender) reduces or increases total spending on health care.
 Explain your answer.
-Show me that you have thought about course concepts.

-10. (10 points) Why do Fries et al argue that doing more prevention would reduce health care costs in the US?
-What kind of evidence do they mention in support of their claim?
+8. Why do Fries et al argue that doing more prevention would reduce health care costs in the US?
+What kind of evidence do they use to support their claim?
 What is Russell's counter-argument?
-What kind of evidence does she cite in support of her argument?
+What kind of evidence does she use to support her argument?
 Can prevention be a good idea, even if it doesn't save money?

 a supply-demand diagram